TPO Search

 How do I check for TPOs near Mountain?

 Enter your postcode in our search tool to see TPOs near Mountain plotted on an interactive map.
-Mountain falls within City of Bradford Council, which has data in our dataset.
+Mountain falls within City of Bradford Council and Calderdale Metropolitan Borough Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Mountain?

-Mountain falls within City of Bradford Council.
-This planning authority is responsible for making and enforcing Tree Preservation Orders in the area.
+Mountain falls within City of Bradford Council and Calderdale Metropolitan Borough Council.
+These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Mountain?